anaptecs/jeaf-generator.io/developer-guide/general-behavior.md

 It is also important to know that there is a big difference between directed and bidirectional associations.
 From the model perspective the difference seems to be just a detail but when it comes to the generated code it has a big impact:

-- **Bidirectional Associations**
+- **Bidirectional Associations**<br>
-  If a association is modeled to be bidirectional then the generated code will ensure the consistency of that association in both directions.
+  If a association is modeled to be bidirectional then the generated code will ensure the consistency of that association in both directions.<br>Example:
-  Example:

   - Class `A` has a bidirectional many-to-many association with class `B`.
-If we now add an object of class `B` to `A` then the generated code will ensure that the association form `B` to `A` is also set accordingly.<br>
+If we now add an object of class `B` to `A` then the generated code will ensure that the association from `B` to `A` is also set accordingly.<br><br>

-- **Directed Associations**
-  In case of directed associations the references are only maintained into one direction as the association is not bidirectional.
+- **Directed Associations**<br>In case of directed associations the references are only maintained into one direction as the association is not bidirectional.

 <br>